ajparsons/base-auto-template/README.md

-# Python project template
+# Base project template

-This template repository can be used to create a new repository with the skeleton of a poetry-based Python library.
+This is a base version of the github/cookiecutter template.

+All it does it create an empty folder with readme, changelog, licence, and an empty version of testing and publishing workflows.

 This is based on the general approach of [simonw/python-lib](https://github.com/simonw/python-lib), but with a different default structure.